 - Plant small sets 1 inch deep making sure they’re about 4 inches apart.

-- I used my small garden spade which I love because it moves the soil without any difficulties.
+- I used my small spade which I love because it moves the soil without any difficulties.

 - Add one single set to each hole and cover it up until all the onions are in the ground.